 What does all of this mean for you as you look to buy, enjoy and share wine?

-While a bottle of wine with “sustainable” on its label was crafted with an eye for protecting the surrounding environment, wine drinkers who are serious about the green mandate should seek out more specific certifications.
+While a bottle of wine with “sustainable” on its label was crafted with an eye for protecting the surrounding environment, wine drinkers who are serious about the green mandate should seek out more specific certifications, because “sustainable” might be used for marketing purposes.

 If you’re interested in preserving resources while supporting smaller wine growers, seek out bottles with the less-stringent LIVE and salmon-safe certifications.

-Eco-friendly winemakers and distributors recommended by Shannon Borg:
+Eco-friendly winemakers and distributors to get started with:

 About the author: Erin J. Bernard is a freelance writer, editor, and photographer based in Portland, Oregon – just a short jaunt from some fantastic Pacific Northwest wine country.
 She’s happiest when she’s got a chilled glass of Spanish cava in one hand and a great book in the other.
 Follow her on Twitter at: @erinjbernard.